 Presidents, celebrities, and even royalty have entered through the front doors of Sunnylands in Rancho Mirage.
 The 29,000-square foot estate, built in 1966 by U.S. Ambassador Walter Annenberg and his wife, Leonore, has hosted the likes of Frank Sinatra, Nancy and Ronald Reagan, and Queen Elizabeth II and is still considered a neutral meeting place for diplomats and world leaders today.

-Of all the things to do in Greater Palm Springs, nothing combines history, architecture and the outdoors quite like Sunnylands.
+Nothing combines history, architecture and the outdoors quite like Sunnylands.
 Visitors can step inside this modernist time capsule and marvel at the inspiring midcentury modern design, serene garden spaces and breathtaking views.
 When not in use, the estate welcomes visitors by guided tours only, while the Center & Gardens is open to the public at no cost.
-Can’t-miss Sunnylands experiences include: